 With Father’s Day around the corner, we thought we’d prepare a list of tips to help Dad find the happy balance between good finances and family.

-Before having kids, financial decisions tend to be relatively straightforward.
+Before kids, financial decisions tend to be relatively straightforward.
 When children arrive, though, parents need to start thinking in a new way.
 Having children ups the cost, for one thing.

 Even five years ago, the NATSEM research centre at the University of Canberra found the cost of raising two children for a typical middle-income family was $812,000.